lfurtkevicova/gislab-my-notes/docs/en/newdoc/conventions.rst

-For usage of footnotes, see [#name]_, example of substitution is e.g. |GL| written as \|GL|, external hyperlinks are represented as `GIS.lab web page <http://web.gislab.io/>`_, for reference to some picture, see :ref:`some-figure-s` and :ref:`some-figure-m`.
+For usage of footnotes, see [#name]_, example of substitution is e.g. |GL| written as \|GL|, external hyperlinks are represented as `GIS.lab web page <http://web.gislab.io/>`_, for reference to some picture, see :ref:`some-figure-s` and :ref:`some-figure-m`

 .. _some-figure-s:

 .. figure:: gislab-unit.png
    :width: 155

-   GIS.lab unit, small.
+   GIS.lab unit small.

 .. _some-figure-m:

 .. figure:: gislab-unit.png
    :width: 310

-   GIS.lab unit, middle.
+   GIS.lab unit middle.

 .. rubric:: Footnotes